THE INKY WAY : DAILY HERALD

 Leatherland's Career with the Daily Herald

-Leatherland worked for the Daily Herald for 34 years.
+Leatherland worked for the Daily Herald for thirty-four years.
 He began as Political Sub-Editor, knocking reporters' stories into shape.

 In 1938 he became Assistant News Editor.
-By 1941 he was the paper's News Editor.
+By 1941 he was News Editor.

 Daily Herald telegraphy office in 1931